selendroid/selendroid/README.md

 Selendroid is an attempt to implement the Selenium JSON Wire Protocol for Android native and hybrid apps.

-The project is very early stages, but we plan to grow fast.
+Please keep in mind that this project is in very early stages.

 Help is appreciated.
 Reach us out in the issues or via email.